 4. Bringing a genuine antique out of Cambodia is prohibited and the penalty could be harsh.

-5. There might be some fake goods resemble the authentic local crafts.
+5. There might be some fake goods that resemble authentic local crafts.
 Check carefully or ask your tour guide for selection.

 Contact us for a tailor-made Indochina tour or take a look at this recommended Cambodia itinerary: